scottbartell/scottbartell.github.io/_posts/2020-07-06-capybara-tip-disable-animations.md

 description: "How to configure Capybara to disable CSS animations and transitions"
 ---

-You can disable CSS animations and transitions globally by setting the [`Capybara.disable_animation` option](capybara-config-docs).
+You can disable CSS animations and transitions globally by setting the [`Capybara.disable_animation` option][capybara-config-docs].

 Stick this in your `rails_helper.rb`:
 ```rb